-Last autumn, I set out on a 30-day trip around the UK, in a motorhome the likes of Jamiroquai’s, with a crucial message to deliver — for SMBs around the world it’s time to think global.
+Last autumn, I set out on a 30-day trip around the UK, in a motorhome the likes of Jamiroquai’s, with a crucial message to deliver — for small businesses around the world it’s time to think global.

-I met these brilliant users of OnePageCRM and got to know them, their origins and captivating life stories, their businesses and unique needs.
+I met these brilliant users of OnePageCRM and got to know them, their origins and captivating life stories, and their businesses’ unique needs.

 Being able to form a complete understanding of our customers’ requirements in the context in which they use our CRM was priceless.
 It’s the gift that will keep on giving.

 This trip was a huge learning experience and the knowledge I got during it will become the driving force for providing the best possible experience to our customers and making OnePageCRM the best version of itself.

 How to talk to customers to get useful insights?